 Spanish pronunciation is phonemic, meaning that according to the pronunciation rules, in a given use, each letter is always pronounced a certain way.
 Many Spanish letters have only one pronunciation, making them especially easy to learn.
 But certain consonants have two pronunciations depending on where/how they are used.
 That's what this lesson is about.
 Take a look at this summary of "dual-pronunciation" letters, and then click on the individual letters for more in-depth explanations.

-Learn about Mexican cuisine in this listening comprehension exercise.
+Learn about Mexican cuisine in this listening comprehension exercise with transcript and translation.

-The conditional is a verb mood used for actions that are not guaranteed to occur; often they are dependent on certain conditions.
+The conditional is a verb mood used for actions that are not guaranteed to occur, often because they are dependent on certain conditions.
 It is equivalent to "would" in English.

 Practice your Spanish listening and reading comprehension with this 5-part series of audio articles with transcript, translation, and links to related grammar lessons.